armanfm/ExplorerChem/README.md

 ### Client portal

-The responsible company invites the client to a specific result.
-The client is the administrator of its restricted space and receives:
+For the MVP demonstration, the client opens the mass-balance dashboard directly in read-only mode.
+This deliberate simplification improves the jury and user experience without granting evidence-writing privileges.
+The client receives:

-- the shared result dashboard;
+- the demonstration result dashboard;
 - a provenance summary with protected identities when required;
 - the verifiable report;
 - the integrity proof;
 - download access.

-The client cannot upload evidence, access other lots, or receive the complete `correlationGroupId`.
+The client cannot upload, modify, or delete evidence and does not receive the complete private `correlationGroupId`.
+In production, authentication and explicit result authorization will replace the open demonstration access.
 Full disclosure of supply-chain identities requires explicit authorization from the participating companies.

 ---